emacsmirror/ytdl/README.md

 ### Additional Customization

-- By default, `ytdl.el` will query the default filename.
+- By default, `ytdl` queries the default filename.
 This operation can take a few seconds (depending on the web server).

 To omit this query, add in your `init.el`: